Vegan Mattresses: The UK Brands To Know

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-If you want the only sheep associated with your sleep to be the ones that you need to count to nod off, then try our guide to the best vegan mattresses available in the UK right now.
+If you want the only sheep associated with your sleep to be the ones that you need to count to nod off, then try my guide to the vegan mattress brands available in the UK right now.

 When you transition to a vegan lifestyle, you start finding animal products in the sneakiest of places.
 Sometimes it’s your favourite bottle of wine or brand of beer.
 Yup, a gelatin-based substance derived from fish is used as a clarifying agent in some beer and wine brands.